ivaylopg/ofxThinkGear/README.md

 Build requirment
 -----------

-You need to download ThinkGear.bundle from [here](http://store.neurosky.com/products/developer-tools-2-1) and put it on /lib.
+You need to download ThinkGear.bundle from [here](http://store.neurosky.com/products/developer-tools-2-1) and put it in your project's "data" directory.

 Usage
 -----